VCorrales-Carvajal/code-cadet-game/README.md

 - The game works with two applications: one for the server and one for the players.
 - The game master executes server.jar which awaits for players to connect.
 - When players connect to the server to start a new game, a welcome menu is presented with the list of commands available during the game.
-- When a player starts the game, he/she is asked 3 questions
+- When a player starts the game, he/she is asked 3 questions:
   1. Username (two players cannot have the same username).
   2. How many players will be in this session (2-4 players).
   3. Fast or normal version (How many steps to the end of the game).